• Skip to primary navigation

 • 5 large eggs room temperature

-• 1 large egg, lightly beaten (for egg wash prior to baking)
+• 1 large egg, lightly beaten for brushing over top of pastry

 • 2 Tablespoons granulated sugar (for sprinkling over hearts prior to baking)